vigilance91/pypp36/pypp36/README.md

 * x64 Windows OS
 * Visual Studios 2017/MSVC 2017 compiler
-* Python 3.6
+* Python 3.6 (64-bit)

 ---

 ## Use

-Along with a copy of python36.dll, the file pypp36.lib should be included within the project.
+Along with a copy of python36.dll, the file pypp36.lib should be included with the project.

 Then, from the top of your project's main file, include the line

     #include "pypp36.h";

 Finally clean, re-build and run.

+See [pypp-cli](https://github.com/vigilance91/pypp-cli) for more in-depth walk-through of starting a Python embedded C++ application.

 ---